microcosmAI/PITA-Procedural-and-Iterative-Terrain-Assembly/README.md

-# s.peters_algorithm
+# PITA
-Peters Algorithm acts as automatic modular randomized world generator
+The PITA algorithm acts as an automatic modular randomized world generator

 ## Installation Instructions